PernilleBrams/SpotifyScraping/README.md

 # SpotifyScraping
 Working exploratively with the Spotifyr package by www.rcharlie.com/spotifyr.
-Scraping songs for key, mode, valence etc.
+Scraping songs for key, mode, valence etc. using R.